mlswg/mls-extensions/draft-ietf-mls-extensions.md

 Some applications may require more than one application message ratchet.
 For example, an application may want to send messages with different delivery semantics or different policies.
 This section describes an extension to MLS which allows MLS clients to send multiple types of messages.
 Each message type has it's own independent key ratchet.

 **Note: ** Applications which do not require different delivery semantics or policies for different messages SHOULD NOT use this extension.
-Instead, applicatons MAY simply specify different message types within the standard MLS application messages. // TODO word this better
+Instead, applicatons MAY simply specify different message types within the standard MLS application messages. // TODO improve wording

 ### Format